 When you establish OKRs as a team, everyone feels engaged and valuable.
-Since it is a collaborative process, find consensus and see what works best for you all.
+Since it is a collaborative process, find consensus and see what works best for everyone.
 Communicate the vision and the goals as often as you can.
 It will help everyone prioritize and engage in deep work.
 Also, commit to your OKRs publicly because increased accountability results in less blame-shifting and fault-finding.
-You will do your best to achieve your OKRs because they are yours, so you won’t blame others so flippantly.
+You will do your best to achieve your OKRs because they are yours so that you won’t blame others so flippantly.
 Accountability strengthens commitment.

-GitLab, a fully-remote company boasting a little over 1,250 remote employees, takes accountability to the next level.
+GitLab, a fully-remote company boasting over 1,250 remote employees, takes accountability to the next level.
 At GitLab, decision-makers (executives, managers, team leaders) are called “direct responsible individuals” (DRIs) who have greater autonomy on different levels of ownership (executive, division, department, sector, team).
-DRIs oversee each OKR and review their progress and status on a monthly basis: “on track”, “needs attention”, and “at risk” – the last label requiring urgent action.
+DRIs oversee each OKR and review their progress and status every month: “on track,” “needs attention,” and “at-risk” – the last label requiring urgent action.

 2. LinkedIn: Review regularly

 Beginners’ trap when setting OKRs is that after they set OKRs, they review them daily for a short time, only to forget about them later.
 Successful companies that employ the OKR methodology don’t skip the weekly, monthly, quarterly, and yearly reviews.
 OKR retrospectives are a must!
 Evaluation requires transparency, and in turn, transparency leads to efficiency.

 During the OKR cycle, be truthful about your progress, challenges, wins, and even failures.
 Then your peers can draw inspiration from your experiences and vice-versa.
 There are many growth opportunities and lessons to be learned when we collaborate and share what we know.